-JOIN clause if the tables are connected with a
+JOIN statement if the tables are connected with a

 When you write

-Hippy completion with Alt+/ completes words by matching the typed letters to the words in open files.
+Hippy (nobody knows why it's called this) completion with Alt+/ cyclically completes words by matching the typed letters to the words in open files.

 When the query console contains a DDL statement with an

-ALTER clause, code completion is aware of changes you have made in this DDL.
+aware of the changes you have made in this DDL.

 DataGrip can offer you an alias for the object.
 This completion is not automatic: invoke it with Ctrl+Space.